Today’s interview is with the founders of All Ages Of Geek. A multimedia company partnered with Aminoapps.

 In the next 5 years geek and nerd culture will possibly even surpass old trends and create new ways for people to build all forms of bonds together.

-The people who grew up with these kinds of fandoms, and who appreciate them more than just a fad to capitalize on, are slowly becoming the writers and directors and producers who will shape the movies, shows, and games we see coming out in the near future.
+The people who grew up with these kinds of fandoms, and who appreciate them more than just a fad to capitalize on, are slowly becoming the writers and directors and producers who will shape the movies, shows, and

 And they are passing their love down to the next generation for them to appreciate.
 I think what we’ll see as “geeky” will shift in the next 5 years.